-Coming out of the shadows: the U.S. chief justice who will preside over Trump's trial
+Emerging from the shadows: the U.S. chief justice who will preside over Trump's trial

 “When you live in a polarized political environment, people tend to see everything in those terms.
 That’s not how we at the court function,” he said.

-Those who know Roberts, including former law clerks, say that he would take his role seriously and, as a history buff, he is likely reading up on the previous impeachment trials of Presidents Andrew Johnson and Bill Clinton.
+Those who know Roberts, including former law clerks, say that he would take his role seriously.
+As a history buff, he is likely reading up on the previous impeachment trials of Presidents Andrew Johnson and Bill Clinton, they said.

 Roberts, a conservative appointed by Republican President George W. Bush, has a reputation in Washington as a traditional conservative and a strong defender of the Supreme Court as an independent branch of government.

-In a frictionless rise to prominence, he served in the administration of Republican President Ronald Reagan before becoming one of the most prominent Supreme Court advocates in town.
+In a frictionless rise to prominence, he served in the administration of Republican President Ronald Reagan.
 Bush appointed him to the federal appeals court in Washington in 2003 before tapping him for the chief justice post two years later.

 Roberts is often viewed as an incrementalist in his judicial philosophy, conscious of the fact that the Supreme Court risks its legitimacy if its 5-4 conservative majority is characterized as being too aggressive in moving the law to the right.